Lou B. ("Bink") Noll

 Bink Noll (April 15, 1927 – November 9, 1986) was an American poet, one of a notable group of poets who graduated from Princeton University in the 1940s and early 1950s.
-At the time of his death, he was professor of English at Beloit College in Wisconsin.
+At the time of his death, he was a professor of English at Beloit College in Wisconsin.

 Biography

 Lou Barker Noll was born in Orange, New Jersey, on April 15, 1927.
 He was the son of Louis and Elsie Marie Barker Noll.
 Family members called him Bink, and the nickname became his preferred name, even professionally.
 He was a graduate of Carteret School in West Orange, New Jersey.
 Noll completed his bachelor's degree from Princeton University in 1948, after serving in the Merchant Marine from August 1945 to January 1947.
 In 1950, he earned his MA degree from Johns Hopkins University, where he studied with poet Karl Shapiro.
 In the same year, he married June Ely Banker, a graduate of Goucher College.
 He earned his PhD in English Literature from the University of Colorado in 1956.
 His dissertation focused on the lyrical achievement of Abraham Cowley.

 After teaching at Beloit College in 1953–54, he taught for six years on the English faculty at Dartmouth College, where he also participated in a writing group led by Dilys Laing and sometimes attended by Richard Eberhart and Ned O'Gorman.
 Noll was a visiting fellow at Yaddo in 1958 and 1960.
 In 1960–61 he lectured on American language and literature at Zaragoza, Spain, on a Fulbright Fellowship.
 He returned to Beloit College in 1961 and was promoted to full professor in 1969.
 He received a National Endowment for the Arts (NEA) grant in 1974.

 During his tenure at Beloit College, Noll was a resident fellow in creative writing at Princeton University in 1967-68 and poet-in-residence at Lawrence University in 1977.
 Noll helped to found the Wisconsin Poetry Circuit, and he served on the Wisconsin Public Radio Board of Directors.